SalomePlatform/adao/doc/en/index.rst

    :align: center
    :alt: ADAO logo

-The ADAO module provides **data assimilation and optimization** features in SALOME context.
+**The ADAO module provides data assimilation and optimization** features in SALOME context [Salome]_.
 It is based on usage of other SALOME modules, namely YACS and EFICAS, and on usage of a generic underlying data assimilation library.

 Briefly stated, Data Assimilation is a methodological framework to compute the optimal estimate of the inaccessible true value of a system state over time.
 It